deana-tham/Idea-fish-tank/README.md

 Idea Fish Tank is a simple web/mobile app that turns ideas into floating fish inside a digital aquarium.

 Each idea becomes a fish that swims around the tank.
-When an idea is completed or brought to life, the fish becomes shiny to represent that the idea has been realized.
+When an idea is completed, the fish becomes shiny to represent that the idea has been realized.

 The goal is to create a fun and visually engaging way to store and revisit ideas.

+## Process

+**1. Ideation**
+- Sketched concept in Adobe Fresco

+**2. UI Design**
+- Mapped flows in Figma

+**3. Build**
+- Used Figma → Claude Code workflow
+- Built with React + TypeScript

 ## Tech Stack